Jubel-BRACU/MyResume/README.md

 *//Networking service rubric requirement:*
 - app uses URLSession to fetch json data enclosed within a file located on a remote server (google drive)
-- app also fetches images from files also located on a remote server (google drive)
+- app also fetches image files located on remote server (google drive)
 - app uses JSON Decoder to decode fetched json
 - above networking code is encapsulated within its own class

 *//Networking failure alert rubric requirement:*
-- if download of json file fails for any reason, an alert is displayed to the user
+- if download of the json file fails for any reason, an alert is displayed to the user

 *//UIActivity Indicator rubric requirement:*